≡ Menu

 Examples of Adjusting Job Search Documents

 For instance, if you are an elementary teacher who wants to pursue corporate training opportunities, you can have one resume for each job target.
-Therefore, if you consider applying to postings in completely different fields, a second objective resume is essential.
+Therefore, if you are considering applying for positions in completely different fields, a second objective resume is essential.

-Another example is when you are teaching and are interested in transiting into an educational leadership position.
+Another example is when you are teaching and are interested in transitioning into an educational leadership position.
 Make sure you have two resumes and cover letters.
-Targeting positions using the correct resume keywords and relevant skills and accomplishments get results.
+Targeting positions using the correct resume keywords and relevant skills and accomplishments gets results.

-There are many reasons a person might wish to apply to multiple career opportunities.
-These career focuses may be entirely different or somewhat similar.
+There are many reasons why a person might wish to apply to multiple career opportunities, some of which may have entirely different or somewhat similar career focuses.

 Reasons for a Second Target – Objective Resume